 After getting my first taster of surfing, I knew I was hooked.
-For me, surfing is extremely therapeutic, being at one with the ocean and the board, all while getting lost in the focus on catching the perfect wave.
-As I don’t live near the ocean, I’ve been taking trips around Vietnam to the many different surf spots to practice and improve my skills.
-This guide to surfing in Vietnam includes where to learn to surf, the best surfing spots in Vietnam and recommended board rentals across the country.
+Living in Ho Chi Minh City, I have to travel to surf so I’ve been taking trips around Vietnam to different surf spots where I can practice and play in the waves!
+This guide is the culmination of my findings, including where to learn to surf, the best surfing spots in Vietnam and recommended board rentals across the country.

-Surfing came to the shores of Vietnam in the 1960s and 70s, right in the midst of the war.
-For some of the American soldiers stationed in Vietnam, the expansive coastline with surfable waves offered an escape from the trauma.
-With so many beach destinations, it wasn’t long before surf tourism arrived and nowadays there are surf schools and board rentals all along the coast.
+Surfing came to the shores of Vietnam in the 1960s and 70s, in the midst of the war.
+For some of the American soldiers stationed in Vietnam, the expansive coastline with surfable waves offered an escape from the trauma of the front lines.

 Learning to surf in Vietnam